-Based on a pre-IND interaction with the FDA, we expect our initial clinical trial for our lead product candidate will be open-label.
+We expect our initial clinical trial for our lead product candidate will be open-label.
 From time to time, we may publicly disclose preliminary or topline or data from our preclinical studies and clinical trials, which will be based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
-Additionally, we expect that in our planned Phase 1 clinical trial of DSG3-CAART cells.
+Additionally, we expect that in our planned DesCAARTesTM Trial, the product candidate will be administered by intravenous infusion, using a fractionated-dose infusion scheme of escalating numbers of DSG3-CAART cells.
 Because of the fractionated-dose infusion scheme, if we release topline results from our planned Phase 1 clinical trial, they may differ from the final data we observe once all dose levels have been administered within the initial cohort.

 As a result, the topline results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 Topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, topline data should be viewed with caution until the final data are available.
 From time to time, we may also disclose interim data from planned interim analyses in our clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
-Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock after our initial public offering.
+Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our comment of the clinical trials.